I hope these tips and methods can provide you some help in your quest to reduce visible cellulite.

 About 8 out every 10 women are affected by cellulite to some degree.
-Women naturally accumulate fat around the hips, thighs and stomach, which are generally the areas that are more susceptible to cellulite.
-Here, I hope to guide you to cellulite treatment that works for you.
+Women naturally accumulate fat around the hips, thighs, and stomach, which are generally the areas that are more susceptible to cellulite.
+In this article, I hope to guide you to cellulite treatment that works for you.

 What Causes Cellulite?